Leoxd19/Leoxd19.github.io/_tabs/about.md

 ---
 > Hi there 🏄

- As an avid computer science student, I'm driven by a fervent passion for programming and technology.
+ As an avid computer science student, I'm driven by my passion for programming and technology.

  My journey is fueled by a relentless curiosity to explore cutting-edge tech and contribute to innovative solutions.
 I'm eager to apply my skills and knowledge to make a meaningful impact in our ever-evolving world.